harishasan001/best-first-car/README.md

 To keep everything organized and on track, we used the live Project_Plan.md file.
 The dataset we used, the car_data.csv file, was obtained from Kaggle.
 And for those who needed a refresher on Python, we provided some teaching material in the intro_to_python.ipynb file.

 At the end of the camp, the students put their newfound skills to the test by building a streamlit webapp.
 The code for the app can be found in the main.py file and the requirements are listed in the requirements.txt file.

 You can check out the finished product at the following link: https://harishasan001-ai-camp-webapp-main-swpydr.streamlit.app/.
+The demoo presenatation is also located in the AI Camp Creative Coders Demo pdf file

 We hope you find all the resources and work in this repo useful!